 You do need to make sure all loads are fully secured before they are moved, even if they are only travelling short distances.
 Make sure your policy is clear on this issue and that all your staff understand the need to secure loads.

 Many people take the attitude that if someone slips or trips over it is their own fault.
 There is a tendency to dismiss slips and trips as minor accidents that cannot really be avoided.
 However slips and trips are one of the most common accidents in the workplace and in many cases can be avoided.
 As many as four fatalities a year result from this type of accident and thousands of people are seriously injured as well.
 This does not only cause suffering for victims but can cost the UK economy millions of pounds through sick absences and lost working time.

 A large percentage of slips and trips are preventable.
 They are commonly caused by a failure to tidy up clutter or clear up liquid spills.
 With a little more care and attention to health and safety in the workplace you could reduce the risk of slips and trips and protect your business and employees from these types of accidents.

-Online health and safety courses can provide you with expert training for your workforce.
+Virtual online training and e-learning for health and safety can provide you with expert training for your workforce.
 This can help to reduce the risks of common accidents in the workplace and protect lives.